bountylabs/blocks-with-screens/blockware/README.md

 This demo shows a QR code that takes you to a web page where you can upload a gif, have it translated to a block-friendly format, then the block can download it and begin to display it.

-Requires a web component which may or may not be running.
+Requires a Node.js-based server component which you can find in in the `gif-download/server` directory.

 ### Homeassistant Display